Aquanty/rtd-hgs/docs/source/index.rst

 | F
 | or each solute, a specified concentration boundary condition is
-  applied to all chosen nodes in the currently active domain (porous media, dual continua, surface flow, or fracture; see Section :ref:`sec:modify_material` ).
-The specified concentration values are set equal to the initial concentration values.
+  applied to all chosen nodes in the currently active domain (porous media, dual continua, surface flow, or fracture; see Section :ref:
+| ).
+The specified concentration values are set equal to the initial
+  concentration values.

 --------------